adiuka/text-to-audiobook/README.md

 Some requirements outside of requirements.txt:
 You absolutelly need ffmpeg.
 The python extension uses it to combine the all of the files into one long audio book!
 You can download it here: https://ffmpeg.org/download.html#build-windows and follow this guide to install: https://www.wikihow.com/Install-FFmpeg-on-Windows
 NOTE: this is for windows and the script was written for windows.
-THe paths should not work if you are trying to run it on mac.
+The paths should not work if you are trying to run it on mac.
 But will figure out how to fix it at a future date.

 Future improvements:
 1. I would like the app to be able to locally split the pdf into pages to be used for conversion.
 For now I use an external website [here](https://www.ilovepdf.com/split_pdf).